-One often-overlooked extra when renting a car is a fee assessed for an additional authorized driver.
+One often-overlooked extra when renting a car is a fee for additional drivers on a car rental contract..
 Whether you plan on sharing the driving, or you're just looking to have the flexibility for a spouse or fellow traveler to get behind the wheel if needed, adding another driver your rental contract can be quite convenient.
 However, at $10 and up per day, these charges can add up quickly.
 Policies and fees vary greatly by company, location and situation, though, so it's important to educate yourself beforehand to ensure you don't end up overpaying.

 Before we go any further, we'd be remiss if we didn't mention that it's essential to add any additional drivers to your rental contract.
 If you skip this step, and a driver other than the one whose name is on the rental contract gets into an accident, you could be in for a rude awakening.
 Any insurance or other damage waiver that you may have had in place could be voided for failing to officially list the other driver, so be forewarned.
 It's not worth taking the chance and being socked with a huge bill for totaling a car after the insurance company refuses to pay.

 If you rent cars only in the state of California, you can probably stop reading now since we have some great news for you.
 There are no additional driver fees in California at all by law.
 This goes for all companies, regardless of whether the additional driver is a spouse or someone unrelated to you.
 (You still need to list the additional driver on the contract, though.)

 If you are renting in New York, the fee is capped at $3/day, while in Nevada the fee is $10.67/day.
 In all other states, there are no limitations by law on what the rental companies can charge, so if you can't avoid the additional driver fee using one of the strategies below, then be sure to check with the rental company on how much they charge.

 It's important to keep in mind the policies of each company, since not all are created equal: